heathhenley/heathhenley.github.io/content/posts/aoc-notes-2024.md

 - Wish that you didn’t have to debug print using format - but I get it
 - Also wish you could keep unreferenced functions around while debugging - but I get it

 I plan on completing the ones that I have not yet done in Ocaml here and there as the year goes on.
 I did a few in Go too but it’s honestly not as interesting given I already know C++ and Python.
-I decided not continue with it because it wasn’t as fun / challenging, it was mostly just looking up "how do I do x in go" and doing it.
+I decided not to continue with it because it wasn’t as fun / challenging.
+It was mostly just looking up "how do I do x in go" and doing it.
 Where learning OCaml was a big switch because I don't have much FP experience.
 However, that's a big RIP 🪦 to the original goal of an animal mascot themed AOC (python, gopher, camel).

 ### Favorite Day(s)
 Finding the Christmas tree in the robot grid on day 14.
 Day 24 pt 2 was cool also - I still haven’t solved programmatically (I worked out semi-manually) - it's a bunch of chained [full adders](https://www.geeksforgeeks.org/full-adder-in-digital-logic/) to add two numbers bit by bit, but a couple of the wires have been swapped.
 Box pushing on day 15 was a close second - I was really happy with coming up with a “nice” recursive solution without too much trouble (still was tricky to debug when working on samples but not real input).
 I also enjoyed the reverse engineering one on day 17, it felt a little like a CTF or something.